Introduction

 The formula to calculate the earnings credited is:

 From the above rate chart, you will notice that there are 3 interest crediting options (1 fixed and 2 indexed).
-Let’s have a look at different terms that are used by Allianz in the Essential Income 7 rate chart:
+Let’s have a look at different terms that Allianz uses in the Essential Income 7 rate chart:

 Additionally, the minimum annual cap for the annual point-to-point with cap crediting method is set at 3.00% for the first seven years, never being less than 0.25% thereafter.
 The minimum fixed interest rate is 1.00% for the first seven contract years, never falling below 0.10% per year after that.